Elson2004/practice/README.md

 ## Trying this out

 Learning git and github.

-I think is a very powerful tool for programmers especially the version control system.
+I think is a very powerful tool for programmers especially the version control system